greim/await.js/README.md

       alert(got.feed)
     })

-To save typing, the above method calls can be chained:
+To save typing, the above method calls can also be chained:

     await('user', 'feed')
     .run(function(promise){ ... })